chowdharyniraj97/Angular-element-demo/README.md

 https://github.com/kalyan11021980/angular-weather-elements

 # NOTE
-MAke sure to change your clones folder name to  "angular-weather-elements-master" from "angular-element-demo"
+Make sure to change your cloned folder name to  "angular-weather-elements-master" from "angular-element-demo"